xanadu-lang/contrib/githwxi/StreamDemo2/README.md

 # StreamDemo2

-For displaying a stream.
+For displaying a stream in a webpage.
 Please click [here](https://xanadu-lang.github.io/contrib/githwxi/StreamDemo2/TEST/QueenPuzzle/2020-12-12/.)
 to see a demo.

+## Genre
+- It targets JavaScript (JS).

 ## Files
 - Makefile: It is just for debugging purpose.
 - StreamDemo2.dats: For the portion of template code.
 - StreamDemo2_.dats: For the portion of non-template code.
 - StreamDemo2.cats: The extension `cats` is traditionally reserved for a file containing code external to ATS.
-  In this case, the external code is written in JavaScript (JS).
+  In this case, the external code is written in JS.
 - StreamDemo2.html: For the webpage displaying a given stream (of the type `stream(item)` for some abstract type `item`).

 ## Tests